 In the Russian novel, Brothers Karamazov, there are a number of scenes in which Ivan, one of the brothers, shakes his fists at the heavens.
-Ivan is deeply troubled by the suffering of the world and in particularly of children.
+Ivan is deeply troubled by the suffering of the world and in particular of children.
 He protests over and over again if there is a God how could there be such horrific suffering in the world.

-If you read the novel it is telling that Dostoevsky, who is a Christian, offers no rhetorical answer to any of Ivan’s question.
+If you read the novel it is telling that Dostoevsky, who is a Christian, offers no rhetorical answer to any of Ivan’s questions.
 The counterpoint in the story is supplied by various character’s example of love and faithfulness amid suffering.

-I mention this because in the tapestry of Holy Scripture, the very same thing happens.
+I mention this because, in the tapestry of Holy Scripture, the very same thing happens.
 Like it or not, the Bible offers to us less than we want on the one hand, but more than we could ask for on the other in response to all of our protests and questions over life’s hardships and the world’s horrors.

 But when you turn to the Bible you don’t find explanations for anything and everything that God could say as to why there is so much suffering in the world.
 But what the Bible does is tell us a story.
 A long epic story about what God has done to rescue us and the cosmos.
 He does it by entering into it and coming near to us to taste our suffering and our hardship.

 The scriptures don’t settle for what God could say; they narrate for us what God does.